If you would like to support this site, please consider Donating.

 ].

-Species in this genus generally have numerous minutely barbed glochids (hairs) that are easily dislodged when the plant is touched and they then become stuck to the skin where they are difficult to see and remove.
-They can cause considerable discomfort[
+The plant has numerous minutely barbed glochids - these are barbed spines that are usually small to minute and are very sharp and brittle.
+The glochids are very easily dislodged when the plant is touched and can penetrate the skin where, because of their barbs, they become stuck and are very difficult to see and remove.
+They can cause considerable irritation and discomfort[

 200